aliahunbaev/playfighter/content/posts/day-3.md

 ## the instagram situation

-combat's instagram has 2,100 followers and 38 posts. not starting from zero. steve jobs, caesar bust, maintain the vision, baldwin quotes, neighborhood shots. the philosophy's already there.
+combat's instagram has 2,100 followers and 38 posts. not starting from zero. quotes, moodboards, the point of view exists.

-about 1,000 people unfollowed since abdul left and we started posting again. about 200-300 new people followed since then. losing followers made me feel bad but that's the wrong thing to watch. the 200-300 who followed are my people. they found combat and stayed because they got it. that's the signal.
+about 1,000 people unfollowed since abdul left and we started posting again. about 200-300 new people followed since then. losing followers made me feel bad but that's the wrong thing to watch. the 200-300 who followed are my people. they found combat and stayed because they got it.

 combat is about the philosophy. the philosophy is the brand. products are one expression of it. if i strip away the curation to become a clean brand page with clothes, i kill what makes it interesting.